 Folsom, Ed, and Kenneth M. Price.
 Whitman's Manuscript Drafts of "Song Of Myself" Leaves of Grass, 1855.
 The Classroom Electric, 2001.

 Folsom, Ed, and Kenneth M. Price.
 "Walt Whitman, Emily Dickinson, and the Civil War."
 The Classroom Electric, 2001.

 Folsom, Ed, and Kenneth M. Price.
 "Walt Whitman's 'The Sleepers.'"
 The Classroom Electric, 2001.

 Grossman, Jay and Geoffrey Saunders Schramm.
 "Brothers in Arms: Masculinity in Whitman's Civil War."
 The Classroom Electric, 2001.

 Lawrence, D.H.
 "Whitman."
-A chapter in novelist D.H.
+A free-form chapter on Walt Whitman, from novelist D.H.
 Lawrence's Studies in Classic American Literature (1923).

 Price, Ken.
 "Walt Whitman and Slavery" The Classroom Electric, 2001.